 This is your standard back squat, but with about 30-50% of the total weight replaced with elastic band resistance in the top half of the movement.
 Remember that resistance bands add more resistance as the weight moves up.
 Each band has two number listed, representing the amount of resistance applied at the bottom and top of the movement.
 It’s the higher number you want to look at.

 As an example: suppose you normally back squat 150 pounds (that’s the amount you squat for your usual working sets, not your 1RM).
-You would want a band that applies 50-75 pounds of resistance at maximum, which means you’d want the black band from my recommended brand.
-If you squat at 250 pounds (again, for working sets), you’d want a band that applies 90-125 pounds, meaning you’d pick the purple band.
+You would want a band that applies 50-75 pounds of resistance at maximum, which means you’d want the purple band from my recommended brand.
+If you squat at 250 pounds (again, for working sets), you’d want a band that applies 90-125 pounds, like the green band.